openstack/openstacksdk/HACKING.rst

   return_value = self.some_method(arg1, arg1,
                                   arg3, arg4)

-Visual indentation makes refactoring the code base unneccesarily hard.
+Visual indentation makes refactoring the code base unnecessarily hard.

 Instead of visual indentation, use this: